ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

     \Bigg[ \frac{v(z_{rho}^{\sigma}) - v(z_{rho}^{\sigma-1})}{z_{rho}^{\sigma} - z_{rho}^{\sigma-1}}\Bigg]^2
 }$$

+Note that latex is rendering oddly in the blog.
+There is nothing missing from the boxes above.
+The square root symbol simply seems to be too large, and part of the line is getting replaced by boxes.

 I think this method gets us the appropriate magnitude of shear, taking into account shear of both u and v.

+However, I have another issue. u and v vary with time.
+How do I ensure that the values of u and v that I use to calculate shear are appropriate?

+In hindsight, I'm not convinced that the gradient Richardson number is the best way to proceed.
+I'm more convinced by the Mixing number:

 **Mixing number**